HOKGroup/bil/README.md

 4. Compare programs at a logical level vs at a "outcome" level
 5. Directly link requirements in a program to a a hypothetical spatial structure and a designs proposed physcial structure
 6. ...

+## Key Concepts

+1. Things
+ * Things that are a type of space
+ * Things that take space
+ * Constraints
+ * ...
+2. Two default organizational concepts
+ * Functional
+ * Spatial